chomyczek/simple-geolocation-api/README.md

 ### delete

-**Description:** Deletes geolocation records based on the provided IP or URL identifier.
+**Description:** Deletes geolocation records from database based on the provided IP or URL identifier.

 #### Query Parameters: